Carlton, New South Wales: Transport

 Carlton railway station is on the Illawarra railway line of the Sydney Trains network.
 Limited bus services also run throughout Carlton, such as those provided by U-Go Mobility.

 The Princes Highway, a major road in Southern Sydney, runs through Carlton.

 Parks and recreation

 Parks located in Carlton are: Kogarah Park, Tinsdale Reserve, Anglo Square Park and Augusta Park.

 Carlton is home to the St George Illawarra Dragons National Rugby League team.
 The St George home ground is located on Jubilee Avenue, and is known as Netstrata Jubilee Stadium (formerly known as Jubilee Oval).
 The Walk of Fame featuring St George legends is located in Park Street.
 The St George Leagues Club is located nearby on Princes Highway.

-The Shopfront Contemporary Arts Centre in Carlton Parade is a co-operative owned completely by young people aged 8 to 25 with an international reputation that has made Australian and overseas tours.
-It was founded by Errol Bray in 1976.
+Shopfront Arts Co-op on Carlton Parade is a co-operative youth arts organisation owned completely by young people aged 8 to 25 with an international reputation that has made Australian and overseas tours.
+It was founded by Errol Bray and Garry Fry in 1976.